 Onstage was a single male dancer and a live chicken.
 Watching in the audience was a noted author from whose book the title of the performance was taken, and a young photographer, whose previous subjects had included modern dancers.
 As the piece reached its conclusion, the dancer, Tatsumi Hijikata, broke the neck of the chicken spilling blood on the stage.
 Yukio Mishima the author, applauded vigorously and Eikoh Hosoe rushed backstage to meet the dancer.
 Thus did the first and only performance of Kinjiki end—a landmark in the early history of Butoh dance and the starting point for Hosoe’s long friendship with Hijikata

-Hosoe conceived this project as a recollection of his childhood memories of being evacuated from Tokyo to the country side during World War II.
+Hosoe conceived this project as a recollection of his childhood memories of being evacuated from Tokyo to the countryside during World War II.
 “So I decided to record the Tohoku area, specifically the northeast portion, which was, as it turned out, the birthplace of both Hijikata and myself.
 In the mid-1960s, Japan, especially its countryside, was evolving rapidly.
-I was afraid that this rural region from my memories would be totally transformed, becoming nothing but flat and faceless terrain—a victim of modernizatih the land before it is changed irrevocably,but how?”
+I was afraid that this rural region from my memories would be totally transformed, becoming nothing but flat and faceless terrain—a victim of modernization the land before it is changed irrevocably, but how?”
 I had decided I did not want to be a traditional documentary photographer, recording a place and its people directly.
-I was a much greedier photographer than that.” -Eikoh Hosoe.
+Furthermore, I was a much greedier photographer than that.” -Eikoh Hosoe.

 “Almost all the shooting was done guerrilla style in a flash.
 This was something that could only be achieved through photography.
 No other medium — film, television, painting, or novel — could have been used in its place.
 At that moment, I was certain of the superiority of photography.”